-I know what it’s like to put off doing laundry and now the only clean thing in your closet is that one slinky dress your friend convinced you to buy.
+I know what it’s like to put off doing laundry until the only clean thing in your closet is that one slinky dress your friend convinced you to buy.
 Um, not exactly the kind of thing to wear to the grocery store.
-Sure, you might be tempted to wash all the laundry in one huge batch.
-Don’t do it!
+Sure, you might be tempted to wash all the laundry in one huge batch, but don’t do it!
 It’s one of the most common mistakes leading to not-so-clean and rumpled laundry.
-Instead, stick to manageable loads so clothes come out fresh and less wrinkled.
+Instead, stick to manageable loads, so clothes come out fresh and less wrinkled.

 Always think of drying time in terms of fabric weight.
 To avoid wrinkles, you’ll want your clothes to dry at about the same rate.
 You don’t want the baby clothes mixed in with dad’s heavy jeans or work pants.
 The lighter clothes will dry faster and will get crushed by the heavier clothes.
 Keep this in mind when sorting the laundry to be washed.

-Life happens and sometimes you forget the clothes in the dryer for a day or two.
+Life happens, and sometimes you forget the clothes in the dryer for a day or two.
 Your clothes are going to be wrinkled, but not all is lost.
 Light wrinkles can be vanquished with a mist of water.
 This technique works best on light fabrics like chiffon or cotton blends.
-Fill a clean spray bottle with water and evenly mist the garment.
-Hang it up or let it dry flat and they’ll be looking smooth soon enough.
+Fill a clean spray bottle with water, and evenly mist the garment.
+Hang it up or let it dry flat and it’ll be looking smooth soon enough.

 Good ol’ steam is my favorite way to erase wrinkles on clothes that can’t be saved otherwise.
-If you’re into steamy showers, bring the clothes into the bathroom with you and hang them on the door hook.
-The steam will help soothe those wrinkles.
+If you’re into steamy showers, bring the clothes into the bathroom with you, and hang them on the door hook.
+The steam will help remove those wrinkles.
 If that doesn’t work, I use my steamer.
-It gets the job done quick and there’s no risk of scorching my clothes with the iron.
+It gets the job done quick, and there’s no risk of scorching my clothes with the iron.